TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Ethernet Firmware relies on Enet LLD's utils library to populate its MAC address pool (see `EnetAppUtils_initResourceConfig()`).
-The MAC address pool is populated with addresses read from EEPROMs located in the different daughter boards in TI EVM.
+The MAC address pool is populated with addresses read from EEPROMs located in the different expansion boards in TI EVM.
 Note that a static MAC address pool is used as a workaround in TI EVMs for cases where I2C bus contention could happen (i.e. when integrating with Linux).
 It's expected that the MAC address pool population mechanism is adapted when integrating Ethernet Firmware to different platforms.